gliderlabs/registrator/README.md

 ## Sponsors and Thanks

-Ongoing support of this project is made possible by [Weave](http://weave.works), the Docker SDN.
-Big thanks to Michael Crosby for [skydock](https://github.com/crosbymichael/skydock) and the Consul mailing list for inspiration.
+Ongoing support of this project is made possible by [Weave](http://weave.works), the easiest way to connect, observe and control your containers.
+Big thanks to Michael Crosby for
+[skydock](https://github.com/crosbymichael/skydock) and the Consul mailing list for inspiration.